The 4th Annual Indie Memphis Youth Film Fest is an all-day event dedicated to showcasing short films and videos from regional and national youth.

 The event will also feature several presentations and workshops from high-profile guests.
-Last year's festival featured talks by Memphis-based Hollywood directors Craig Brewer (Empire, Hustle & Flow, Tarzan) and Tom Shadyac (The Nutty Professor, Ace Ventura).
+Prior festivals have featured talks from Memphis-based Hollywood directors Craig Brewer (Empire, Hustle & Flow, Tarzan) and Tom Shadyac (The Nutty Professor, Ace Ventura).

-Workshops included Writing & Directing, Acting on Camera, Cinematography & Lighting, Makeup & Prosthetics, Pre-Production, Practical Audio Recording, Editing Techniques, and Making Music Videos.
+Workshops have included Writing & Directing, Acting on Camera, Cinematography & Lighting, Stunts, Makeup & Prosthetics, Pre-Production, Practical Audio Recording, Editing Techniques, and Making Music Videos.

 The inaugural festival included a workshop with Chris Strompolos & Eric Zala, who as kids between the ages of 12 and 17 shot one of the most famous fan-films ever – a shot-for-shot no budget remake of Raiders of the Lost Ark.

-Prize money will be awarded to the winners.
-More information coming soon!
+Prize money will be awarded to the winners in our Memphis Competition Screening as well as the CrewUp Mentorship Screening.
+More specifics coming soon!

 • Films can be submitted for free by students living in the Memphis metro area (select "Memphis Youth Shorts" category)